Film Producer & Production Consultant

 Producer — Bridgestone

 One of my favourite shoot days ever.
 An incredibly simple idea, unbelievably powerful.
 I have to confess, I shed a tear when she jumped.
+Directed by Paul Gowers.

 Football League